-- 37 This subsection will discuss the cumulative impacts for resources analyzed in Chapter 4.
-Of note, analysis - from the Mitchell Act FEIS (NMFS 2014) is incorporated, where relevant, because the effects of the six - 39 programs included in this EA were included in the Mitchell Act FEIS as part of a broader analysis of 166 - 40 hatchery programs in the Columbia and Snake River basins.
+37 This subsection will discuss the cumulative impacts for resources analyzed in Chapter 4.
+Of note, analysis

+- 39 programs included in this EA were included in the Mitchell Act FEIS as part of a broader analysis of 166 - 40 hatchery programs in the Columbia and Snake River basins.
 Cumulative impacts of these programs with - 41 other hatchery programs in the Columbia River Basin were analyzed in the Mitchell Act FEIS.
-The - 42 cumulative effects of the alternatives evaluated in this EA are presented relative to the selected - 43 alternative (Alternative 6) in the Mitchell Act FEIS (NMFS 2014).
-Additional discussion focuses primarily on the cumulative effects on each resource beyond that considered in Chapter 4, Environmental Consequences, because of climate change, harvest management, and development.
+The 42 cumulative effects of the alternatives evaluated in this EA are presented relative to the selected - alternative (Alternative 6) in the Mitchell Act FEIS (NMFS 2014).
+Additional discussion focuses primarily

+- 1 on the cumulative effects on each resource beyond that considered in Chapter 4, Environmental - 2 Consequences, because of climate change, harvest management, and development.

-5.4.1 Water Quantity
+3 5.4.1 Water Quantity

-- 4 Successful operation of hatcheries depends on reliable supplies of surface water, spring water, or - 5 groundwater subsequently discharged to receiving waterbodies (Section 3.1, Water Quantity).
-Changes in - 6 production levels have the potential to affect water quantity by changing the amount of water withdrawn - 7 from a surface water body or groundwater for hatchery operations. - 8 NMFS (2014, Section 4.6.4, Water Quantity) determined that reduced production could result in slightly - 9 decreased water use for Mitchell Act FEIS Alternative 6, the preferred alternative.
-The total number of - 10 juvenile steelhead released would be similar to releases for all Mitchell Act FEIS alternatives for the - 11 hatchery programs; however, releases of Chinook Salmon would be higher than all Mitchell Act FEIS - 12 alternatives for the hatchery programs.
-Water use may therefore be slightly higher than analyzed in the - 13 Mitchell Act FEIS.

-- 14 Climate change may affect water quantity by changing seasonal river flows.
+4 Successful operation of hatcheries depends on reliable supplies of surface water, spring water, or

+- groundwater subsequently discharged to receiving waterbodies (Section 3.1, Water Quantity).
+Changes in production levels have the potential to affect water quantity by changing the amount of water withdrawn - from a surface water body or groundwater for hatchery operations. - NMFS (2014, Section 4.6.4, Water Quantity) determined that reduced production could result in slightly decreased water use for Mitchell Act FEIS Alternative 6, the preferred alternative1.
+The total number of - juvenile steelhead released would be similar to releases for all Mitchell Act FEIS alternatives for the - hatchery programs; however, releases of Chinook Salmon would be higher than all Mitchell Act FEIS - 12 alternatives for the hatchery programs.
+Water use may therefore be slightly higher than analyzed in the - 13 Mitchell Act FEIS. - 14 Climate change may affect water quantity by changing seasonal river flows.
 Some areas may experience - reduced flows, increased flows, or a change in flow timing.
 Shifts in the timing and magnitude of snowmelt - 16 runoff may increase winter flows and the risk of summer drought.
-Increased winter temperatures and - 17 reduced snowpack could cause peak flows to increase and result in diminished runoff earlier in the - season than under current conditions (ISAB 2007). - 19 Under Alternatives 1 and 2 of this EA, the six hatchery programs are expected to have measurable - 20 negligible-adverse effects on water quantity.
+Increased winter temperatures and 17 reduced snowpack could cause peak flows to increase and result in diminished runoff earlier in the - 17 reduced snowpack could cause peak flows to increase and result in diminished runoff earli - 18 season than under current conditions (ISAB 2007). - 19 Under Alternatives 1 and 2 of this EA, the six hatchery programs are expected to have measurable - negligible-adverse effects on water quantity.
 The effects on water quantity are due primarily to a small - 21 number of facilities diverting a relatively large proportion of streamflow over relatively short diversion - reaches for a limited time during low-flow periods (Section 4.1, Water Quantity).
-Hatchery needs are likely - 23 to remain somewhat stable; therefore, any reductions in water quantity because of climate change would - have greater effects than considered in Section 4.1, Water Quantity.
-Increases in production to meet - 25 increased harvest management goals could further exacerbate the adverse effects of the hatchery - 26 programs on water quantity.
-Increased needs for domestic water because of population growth, or - 27 decreased availability of water because of increased resource extraction would also amplify potential - 28 adverse affects.
+Hatchery needs are likely - to remain somewhat stable; therefore, any reductions in water quantity because of climate change would - have greater effects than considered in Section 4.1, Water Quantity.
+Increases in production to meet - increased harvest management goals could further exacerbate the adverse effects of the hatchery programs on water quantity.
+Increased needs for domestic water because of population growth, or - 26 programs on water quantity.
+Increased needs for domestic water because of population growth, or 27 decreased availability of water because of increased resource extraction would also amplify potential - adverse affects.
 Effects under Alternative 3 would be similar to those under Alternative 1 and Alternative - 29 2 because even with reduced production, all facilities would continue operating.
-Under Alternative 4, a - 30 number of the hatcheries would cease operations entirely; therefore, cumulative impacts would be similar - to the effects considered in Section 4.1, Water Quantity.
+Under Alternative 4, a - number of the hatcheries would cease operations entirely; therefore, cumulative impacts would be similar - to the effects considered in Section 4.1, Water Quantity.

-5.4.2 Water Quality
+32 5.4.2 Water Quality